BiAPoL/biapol-utilities/.github/PULL_REQUEST_TEMPLATE.md

 * [ ] My change is the minimal possible work for the desired feature/fix
 * [ ] I updated the documentation where necessary to cover the change
+* [ ] I rebuilt the documentation page to document the change, if necessary